-Notes to interim condensed consolidated financial statements (unaudited) (Expressed in Canadian dollars) Three months ended March 31, 2012
+Notes to interim condensed consolidated financial statements (unaudited) (Expressed in Canadian dollars) Three months and six months ended June 30, 2012

 (b) License and collaboration with Alnylam Pharmaceuticals, Inc. ("Alnylam")

 License and Collaboration Agreement with Alnylam through Tekmira

 On January 8, 2007, the Company entered into a licensing and collaboration agreement with Alnylam ("Alnylam License and Collaboration"), which was amended and restated in May 2008, giving them an exclusive license to certain of the Company's historical lipid nanoparticle intellectual property for the discovery, development, and commercialization of ribonucleic acid interference ("RNAi") therapeutics.